LACEWEB SOCIOGRAMS

 In time more and more skills are generated in the healing network and passed on to others.
 The role of enabler continues to become more invisible.

-In figures 11 and 12 the local who commenced the chain makes links firstly with the second and then the fouth person in the chain.
+In figures 11 and 12 the local who commenced the chain makes links firstly with the second and then the fourth person in the chain.
 This may have the effect of enriching the speed, flow and feedback of healing ways micro-experience.
 Note also that in Figure 12 a link has also been made between one of the original three locals and the new local not in the chain.
 The healing network is beginning to expand in mutual support.

 Fig 11.